Mayerch1/TheDiscordSoundboard/readme.md

 > ###### F: Why can't I stream Videos from Youtube? <br>
 >    1. Downloading videos can be illegal in some cases.
 Further, the separation of sound and video is not allowed.
 (As we know so far) <br>
 >    2. This bot is built to fill the gap for streaming files from your disk.
 There're plenty of very good music bots out there to play online-videos.
-So there's no need, to use your own bandwith to stream a youtube video,
+So there's no need, to use your own bandwith to stream a youtube video. <br/>
+>    <br/>
+>    But let's see what the future brings